notatree2/notatree2/README.md

 ### Hi there 👋

 I am a Christian, gamer, and programming is cool
+I use different profile pictures across all platforms

 I like the internet, and uhh yeah

 Thank you, and God bless you person reading my README!